Lexv0lk/url-shortening-service/README.md

 - **Dual Storage** — PostgreSQL for URL mappings, ClickHouse for analytics
 - **Graceful Shutdown** — Proper cleanup of all connections and resources
 - **Database Migrations** — Automatic schema management with Goose
+- **CI/CD** — Automated testing and Docker validation with GitHub Actions

 ## 🏗️ Architecture